jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

 Quick conclusions:

-In default and relaxed conditions, we can quickly observe how much 'kubelet' consumes from the total amount of /system/slice.
-Just 'kubelet' takes 50% of the total consumed by this 'slice'.
+In default and relaxed conditions, we can quickly observe how much Kubelet consumes from the total amount of /system/slice.
+Just Kubelet takes 50% of the total consumed by this 'slice'.
 In the total consumption of CPU, 10sec, is not very much.
 But it is half of what is happening under 'system/slice'.

-Prometheus containers take about 17% of a single CPU which is not very much, but in this moment the cluster is not doing anything.
+Prometheus containers take about 17% of a single CPU which is not very much, but in this moment the cluster is not doing very much work.

-#### Double all the scraping times
+#### Doubling some scraping times

 We double the lower scraping times, all of them that were 30s are now 60s.